 One of the most successful steps taken in limiting human trafficking in pig iron production in Brazil has been the establishment of the Citizen's Charcoal Institute (ICC).
 The ICC is responsible for organizing and conducting site visits in several areas in Brazil and reporting any abnormal findings that they come across.
 They attempt to work with the suppliers to bring them into compliance with the rules that the ICC has laid out for suppliers to follow.
+612

 In 2014, fifteen Brazilian companies entered into a stakeholder program that required the companies to commit to taking the necessary steps to combat human trafficking in their supply chains.
+613

 In 2006, Ford discovered that charcoal made with human trafficking was being used to make the pig iron in its supply chain.
 The pig iron was being produced in remote areas in Brazil near the Amazon, where it was difficult to regulate the work practices occurring at the site.
 Upon learning that human trafficking was present in the supply chain of their steel, Ford immediately stopped sourcing from the site that was identified in the investigation.
 Ford then contacted all of their suppliers and assisted them in developing management systems that would help them avoid purchasing pig iron tainted with trafficking.
-Ford also identified all http://human-rights.unglobalcompact.org/case\studies/forced-
+Ford also identified all potential points of entry for pig iron, a process which included mapping up to six levels of suppliers, such as importers, exporters, and trading companies.
+First tier suppliers were asked to clarify details on human rights processes throughout their operations.
+614 labour/forced_labour/combating_slave_labour_in_the_brazilian_charcoal_and_steel_sector.html#.U2EzPfldX1w